jhvanbeek/Metabolic-model-DSWE/README.txt

 By setting p2ck["ensemble_run"] <- 1. in the Run.R script a parameter optimization run can be done.
 This may take several hours.
 By setting p2ck["ensemble_run"] <- 0. a single run with a chosen parameter set can be done.

-The program code as given here was tested under R version 3.4.1 in RStudio version 1.0.153 under Windows 10.
+The program code as given here was tested with R version 3.4.1 in RStudio version 1.0.153 under Windows 10 and with R version 3.1.0 (32 bit version) not under RStudio.